CharlesStover/mssql-query-builder/README.md

 ### groupBy(column: string)
 Specifies the groups (equivalence classes) that output rows are to be placed in.

-If aggregate functions are included in the SELECT clause <select list>, the GROUP BY clause calculates a summary value for each group.
+If aggregate functions are included in the SELECT clause's select list, the GROUP BY clause calculates a summary value for each group.

 ### input(value: Input, name: string, type: ISqlTypeFactoryWithNoParams)
 Inputs a SQL variable.